 On the basis of information solicited from each director, and upon the advice and recommendation of the governance/nominating committee, our board of directors annually determines the independence of each of our thencurrent directors in connection with the nomination process.
-Further, in connection with the appointment of any new director to the board during the year, our board of directors makes the same determination.
+Further, in connection with the appointment of any new director to the board during the year, our board of directors makes a similar independence determination.
 In making these determinations, our board, with assistance from the Company's general counsel, evaluated responses to a questionnaire completed annually by each director regarding relationships and possible conflicts of interest between each director, the Company and management.
 In its review of director independence, our board and general counsel considered all commercial, industrial, banking, consulting, legal, accounting, charitable, and familial relationships any director may have with the Company or management.

 Our board of directors has determined that each of our director nominees (other than Mr. Cutillo) has no material relationship with the Company and is independent as defined in the director independence standards of NASDAQ listing standards, as currently in effect.
-Further, our board of directors has determined that each of the members of the audit, compensation, and governance/nominating committees has no material relationship with the Company and satisfies the independence criteria (including the enhanced criteria with respect to members of the audit and compensation committees) set forth in the applicable NASDAQ listing standards and SEC rules.
-In addition, our board of directors has determined that Mr. Cregg qualifies as an "audit committee financial expert," as such term is defined by the rules of the SEC.
+Further, our board of directors has determined that each of the members of the audit, compensation, and governance/nominating committees has no material relationship with the Company and satisfies the independence criteria set forth in the applicable NASDAQ listing standards and SEC rules.
+Our board of directors has also determined that each of the members of the audit committee and the compensation and talent development committee ("compensation committee") satisfies the additional director qualifications for each committee set forth in the applicable NASDAQ listing standards and SEC rules.
+In addition, our board of directors has determined that Mr. Cregg and Ms. Dill each qualify as an "audit committee financial expert," as such term is defined by the rules of the SEC.